amalay/terraform-azure/learning/day-01/README.md

 > <b>terraform validate</b> - It will validate your configuration to check whether it is valid syntactically and consistent internally.

+> <b>terraform plan</b> - This generates an execution plan that shows what actions will be taken when the plan is applied.
+It includes the server configuration, log in details, storage settings, and the deployment zone as seen in the example underneath.

 > <b>terraform apply</b> - It will start creating resources on cloud.

 > <b>terraform show</b> - It will inspect the current state.